-When you look at the gelato landscape across Sydney, what you’ll see is that you’re spoilt for choice.
+When you look at the gelato and ice cream landscape across Sydney, what you’ll see is that you’re spoilt for choice.
 To help you navigate Sydney’s sweet world of arguably the best icy treat ever, we’ve compiled an epic list of the finest gelato and ice cream around town.

 Whether you’re craving wacky flavours, booze-infused scoops, flash-freeze cups, or a gelato burger that will send you straight into a bout of summertime bliss, we’ve got your back.

-Here are all the best places in Sydney to get gelato.
+Here are all the best ice cream and gelato shops in Sydney.

 Sichuan pepper and lemon meringue pie are no usual gelato flavours however they are prime real estate for your taste buds, so to speak, at Tasty Towns.
 As Rhodes’ very first gelateria, this dessert hub has gone hard on a sweet offering focussed on, but not limited to, all things gelato.
 Owners Thomas and Wilke van de Ven were inspired by the likes of the cult-Melbourne gelato heaven known as Pidapipo (if you know, you know) in bringing an electric atmosphere and bold flavours to the streets of Sydney.